Appium Test Synchronization

 • Here, the Thread.sleep(1000) function would take 1000 ms to execute.

-• However, it is a viable strategy to use it when you are working with some 3rd party interfaces.
-Also, in the case where you cannot identify the underlying condition, so you’ll need to wait on OR you’re sure about the response time.
+However, it is a viable strategy to use it when you are working with some 3rd party interfaces.
+There may be the case where you cannot identify the underlying condition, so you’ll need to wait on or you’re sure about the response time.

 Which types of Wait you should use When?